Living spec — this is the product we're building

 Room

-A host-side session that phones connect to.
-Has a four-character code, a qrUrl, an active controller template, and a list of players.
+A host-side session phones connect to.
+Has a 4-character code, a qrUrl, an active controller template, and a list of players.
 Rooms are lightweight — create and close freely between matches.

 Player

 A connected phone.
-Has a stable id (persists across reconnects within the session), a display name, and connection state.
-Identity survives brief disconnects so a screen-lock or WiFi hop doesn't drop the player out of the game.
+Has a session id (stable across reconnects within the session), a display name, a transport (local / direct-wan / relay), and optionally a profile.

 Controller template

-The UI that renders on the phone and the schema of input events the host receives.
-Templates are either built-in (catalog below) or custom layouts published from the controller designer.
+The UI that renders on the phone plus the schema of input events the host receives.
+Templates are either built-in or — in v2 — custom layouts published from the controller designer.

 Input event

 A typed message emitted by a controller.
-The payload shape is determined by the active template.
-Events are ordered per-player and arrive with sub-20ms latency on local networks.
+Payload shape is determined by the active template.
+Events are ordered per-player and flow over a direct WebRTC data channel once ICE completes.

-Built-in templates cover the common cases.
+Built-in controllers cover the common cases.
 Each one renders a complete phone UI — you don't touch HTML, CSS, or mobile layout.
 The host receives typed input events in the shapes documented below.

 Trivia buzzer